-- If a school chooses to teach sex education, curriculum must emphasize abstinence.
+- If a school chooses to teach sex education, the curriculum must emphasize abstinence.

-- Parents or guardians can remove their children from sex education instruction if they feel it contradicts their religious beliefs.
+- Parents or guardians can remove their children from sex education.
 This is referred to as an “opt-out” policy.

 Alabama state law does not require the teaching of sex education.
 However, a resolution adopted by the Alabama State Board of Education in 1987 does require that students in grades 5–12 receive instruction about HIV/AIDS through a health education program.
 Should schools choose to offer additional sex education, Alabama State Code Section 16-40A-2 sets minimum requirements for what must be taught, but specific content is developed locally.
 Among other things, the code requires “sex education or the human reproductive process” programs or curricula to include and emphasize that:

 - abstinence from sexual intercourse is the only completely effective protection against unwanted pregnancy, sexually transmitted diseases (STDs), and AIDS when transmitted sexually.